HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter1.markdown

 ---
-title: Chapter 1 - TDS Classic Documentation
+title: Chapter 1 - Sitecore TDS Documentation
 layout: TdsLayout
 ---

-# TDS Classic
+# Sitecore TDS

 ## Chapter 1 – Introduction

-### TDS Classic
+### Sitecore TDS

-TDS Classic is a Sitecore developer productivity tool created by Hedgehog Development ([http://www.hhog.com](http://www.hhog.com)), a company that designs and develops customized applications and Web sites, and provides technology consulting services.
-TDS Classic is used by Hedgehog Development internally and by development teams around the globe.
+Sitecore TDS is a Sitecore developer productivity tool created by Hedgehog Development ([http://www.hhog.com](http://www.hhog.com)), a company that designs and develops customized applications and Web sites, and provides technology consulting services.
+Sitecore TDS is used by Hedgehog Development internally and by development teams around the globe.
-TDS Classic is a Visual Studio add-in that supports 2013, 2015, 2017 and 2019 versions.
-Sitecore developers use TDS Classic to increase the productivity of the Sitecore software development process.
-TDS Classic allows you to treat your Sitecore Items as you would .Net code, allowing you to bring your Sitecore items into your development lifecycle.
+Sitecore TDS is a Visual Studio add-in that supports 2013, 2015, 2017 and 2019 versions.
+Sitecore developers use Sitecore TDS to increase the productivity of the Sitecore software development process.
+Sitecore TDS allows you to treat your Sitecore Items as you would .Net code, allowing you to bring your Sitecore items into your development lifecycle.

 ### How It Works

-TDS Classic gives the Sitecore development team members the ability to use source control to keep track of all Sitecore items in a project.
+Sitecore TDS gives the Sitecore development team members the ability to use source control to keep track of all Sitecore items in a project.
 This provides the same tracking and accountability for changes to Sitecore items as you have with .NET code.
 This solves the problem of having code in Visual Studio but the Sitecore items that represent this code elsewhere.
-TDS Classic Classic allows teams to put all Sitecore items and .Net code in a Source Control Management System (SCMS), providing one master repository of Sitecore changes and .Net code changes for a project.
+Sitecore TDS Classic allows teams to put all Sitecore items and .Net code in a Source Control Management System (SCMS), providing one master repository of Sitecore changes and .Net code changes for a project.
 The SCMS becomes the central integration point for teams allowing automation of deployment and additional control over releases.
-Team members using TDS Classic can work remotely or disconnected from the network and then sync and merge changes at a later date due to the shift in reliance on the SCMS and not a shared Sitecore database.
+Team members using Sitecore TDS can work remotely or disconnected from the network and then sync and merge changes at a later date due to the shift in reliance on the SCMS and not a shared Sitecore database.
-TDS Classic works with all known SCMS that integrate with Visual Studio including Team Foundation Server, SVN, CVS, GIT, and Perforce.
-Since TDS Classic stores Sitecore items in the file system as a project, TDS Classic is also compatible with version control systems such as GIT that work directly with the file system.
+Sitecore TDS works with all known SCMS that integrate with Visual Studio including Team Foundation Server, SVN, CVS, GIT, and Perforce.
+Since Sitecore TDS stores Sitecore items in the file system as a project, Sitecore TDS is also compatible with version control systems such as GIT that work directly with the file system.
 Having everything in a SCMS gives you one master repository for the project.
 The SCMS becomes the master and central integration point for all the code and Sitecore items.
 Even if you are a team of one, using a SCMS is the smart way to work, and provides many benefits, including:

-* **Complete accountability and audit trail for all changes to all Sitecore items and .NET code in a project** – Without TDS Classic the development team loses all accountability and audit trails for changes to Sitecore items.
+* **Complete accountability and audit trail for all changes to all Sitecore items and .NET code in a project** – Without Sitecore TDS the development team loses all accountability and audit trails for changes to Sitecore items.
 * **Easy, secure backups** – All of your Sitecore items and code are stored in a single repository, meaning backups are easy to do, making your work safe.
-Without TDS Classic, your backup and recovery procedures have to accommodate multiple developer databases.
+Without Sitecore TDS, your backup and recovery procedures have to accommodate multiple developer databases.
 * **Option to work remotely or disconnected from the network** – Developers can sync and merge changes at a later date to the SCMS.
 This allows the developer to work independently without worrying about the conflicts than can be cause by sharing a single Sitecore database with other developers.
-* **Easily compare item changes from other developers** – Without TDS Classic you cannot view changes made by other members of the development team before integrating them into your local development environment.
+* **Easily compare item changes from other developers** – Without Sitecore TDS you cannot view changes made by other members of the development team before integrating them into your local development environment.
 * **Ability to easily rollback to prior versions if there is a problem** – Without an audit trail and item accountability, narrowing down a problematic item change is extremely time consuming.
-With TDS Classic, Sitecore items are brought into your SCMS, giving you a full history of each change to an item.
+With Sitecore TDS, Sitecore items are brought into your SCMS, giving you a full history of each change to an item.
 This makes a rollback significantly easier to execute.
-* **Faster, easier automatic merge of changes items** – Without TDS Classic the merging of item changes is an extremely labor intensive process.
-With TDS Classic, your SCMS can do this automatically for you.
+* **Faster, easier automatic merge of changes items** – Without Sitecore TDS the merging of item changes is an extremely labor intensive process.
+With Sitecore TDS, your SCMS can do this automatically for you.
-* **Ability to leverage branching and other advanced source code management techniques on Sitecore items** – Without TDS Classic this is impossible.
+* **Ability to leverage branching and other advanced source code management techniques on Sitecore items** – Without Sitecore TDS this is impossible.
-* **Helps get new developers up to speed quickly** – TDS Classic helps new developers on a team get up to speed quickly.
+* **Helps get new developers up to speed quickly** – Sitecore TDS helps new developers on a team get up to speed quickly.
 The developer can install a clean Sitecore environment, get the latest code and Sitecore items from the SCMS and then easily deploy the entire project to the new Sitecore instance.
-With TDS Classic, developers have the ability to easily see what other team members have been doing by reviewing the check-in comments.
-(Without TDS Classic, each developer is dependent on coordinating and then packaging up changes with the entire team.
+With Sitecore TDS, developers have the ability to easily see what other team members have been doing by reviewing the check-in comments.
+(Without Sitecore TDS, each developer is dependent on coordinating and then packaging up changes with the entire team.
 We have even seen partners go so far as designing their projects so that developers each work in separate areas of a project to reduce the risk of collision.
 This is not the optimal way to work.)

-### Why TDS Classic works
+### Why Sitecore TDS works

-Over the course of a project's life, the amount of time spent performing code deployments can be significant, and thus, the time savings of TDS Classic can also be significant.
+Over the course of a project's life, the amount of time spent performing code deployments can be significant, and thus, the time savings of Sitecore TDS can also be significant.
 Based on Hedgehog’s experience developing many small, medium and large Sitecore projects, we have compiled extensive statistics on the life cycle of Sitecore projects.
 From these statistics, we have created graphs detailing a hypothetical Sitecore project that runs for 30 weeks.

 When development on a project starts, there is an immediate need to begin creating Sitecore items.
 As development progresses, the number of new items tends to taper off.
 Changes to existing items continue and eventually tapers off as well.